Blog - William's Farm at Guyong

 This is part of the Parish map of Guyong, 1882.

 Map of James Backhouse's other 40 acres in the Village of Guyong.
-Note that the properties attributed to James Jeffries (allotments 1, 2, 3 and 4) are described fully in the title deed from Mary Backhouse to John Frape in 1906, as are the six properties ascribed to James Backhouse.
+Note that the 5 acre properties to the right of Glasson's (allotments 1, 2, 3 and 4) are described fully in the title deed from Mary Backhouse to John Frape in 1906, as are six others.
 The total area of the ten properties is 40 acres.
 Note also that while the village was laid out as though to exist, the village did not ever grow to much.
 It's interesting to note that Guyong is Caroline Jenner's birth place on her birth certificate.

-The public school is shown.
+The public school is shown (just below the O of Guyong).
 Frank Barr (Meeting the Challange.
 The History of Public Schools in the Blayney District) doesn't mention the school in his book, but Trove has Miss Alice Stanford teaching there in 1880.
 D. McDonald was awarded a tender for a weather shed and improvements in 1881.
 He was paid 55 pounds for the work in 1883.